winternet-studio/flightsim-aircraft-panel/README.md

 - INOPERABLE: class that dims the control to indicate that it is inoperable
 - defectwrite: class that indicates the control cannot write to the sim but is read-only
+- no-sound: don't play sound when button is clicked